KxSystems/docs/docs/ml/embedpy/index.md

 We can define a closure to return incrementing natural numbers, similar to the q `til` function.

-The state `x` is the last value returned.
+The state `x` is the last value returned

 ```q
 q)xtil:{[x;dummy]x,x+:1}
 ```

-Create the closure with initial state -1, so the first value returned will be.
+Create the closure with initial state -1, so the first value returned will be 0

 ```q
 q)ftil:.p.closure[xtil;-1][<]